buzzn/broker-evaluation/api.md

 ## Disaggregation
 ### User
-`GET /individual-disaggregation?begin=$begin&end=$end`
+`GET /individual-disaggregation?begin=$begin`
-Shows the power curve disaggregation of the given time interval.
+Shows the power curve disaggregation from the given starting point.

 Parameters:
-- `begin` (int): Start time of disaggregation.
+- `begin` (float): Start time of disaggregation as unix timestamp.
 Default is 48h back in time.
-- `end` (int): End time of disaggregation.
-Default is $now.

 Returns: `200 {string => {string => int}}` or `206 {}` if there is no history.

 Example: `200` `{"2020-01-15 10:01:10": {"Waschmaschine-1": 0, "Spülmaschine-1": 0, "Durchlauferhitzer-2": 0, "Durchlauferhitzer-3": 0, "Grundlast-1": 2500000, "Durchlauferhitzer-1": 0}}`

 ### Group
-`GET /group-disaggregation?begin=$begin&end=$end`
+`GET /group-disaggregation?begin=$begin`
-Shows the power curve disaggregation of the given time interval.
+Shows the power curve disaggregation from the given starting point.

 Parameters:
-- `begin` (int): Start time of disaggregation.
+- `begin` (float): Start time of disaggregation as unix timestamp.
 Default is 48h back in time.
-- `end` (int): End time of disaggregation.
-Default is $now.

 Returns: `200 {string => {string => int}}` or `206 {}` if there is no history.